avtzis/awesome-linux-ricing/README.md

 <details>
   <summary><b>What is GRUB and why customize it</b></summary>
     GRUB (GRand Unified Bootloader) is a versatile bootloader commonly used in Linux distributions.
 It's the software that you first see when your computer starts, allowing you to select which operating system or kernel to boot into.
-Customizing GRUB not only enhances the aesthetic appeal of the boot process but can also improve usability, especially in systems with multiple operating systems.
+GRUB is very customizable and there is already a collection of creative themes made by users.
 </details>
 <br/>